 Credit score is one of the most crucial financial parameters that banks/NBFCs take into consideration while offering you credit cards, personal loans, home loans and other financial products.
 In layman’s terms, credit score is the numerical representation of how well you manage your debts.
 A good credit score improves your eligibility for loans and credit cards.

 Usually, a credit score of 750 or above is considered as good and those having lower credit scores usually have lower eligibility.
-Some lenders also charge higher interest rates from those having lower credit scores.
+Some lenders also charge higher interest rates to those having lower credit scores.
 Those having existing loans or credit cards can improve or build their credit score through timely repayment and other credit healthy behaviours.
 However, for those who do not have any existing loans, taking a fresh loan for just building a credit score may not be a wise idea as that would incur interest costs.

-Availing of regular credit cards for improving credit scores could be difficult for many as banks desist from approving credit cards to ‘New-to-Credit’ consumers or those having a poor credit score.
+Availing of regular credit cards for improving credit scores could be difficult for many as banks desist from approving credit cards to ‘New-to-Credit’ consumers or those having a poor credit scores.
 Plus, there can be other factors like lack of adequate income, location constraints, ineligible occupation or employers’ profiles, etc act as constraints in availing regular credit cards.
 The best option for such individuals would be to avail a secured credit card.

 What are secured credit cards

-Secured credit cards are similar to unsecured credit cards with the only difference is that secured credit cards are backed by a fixed deposit (as collateral) opened with the bank.
+Secured credit cards are similar to unsecured credit cards with the only difference being that secured credit cards are backed by a fixed deposit (as collateral) opened with the bank.
 As these FD(s) are lien marked by the bank, one cannot close those FDs until he surrenders his secured credit card.
 The issuer bank can also close FD(s) in the event of default.
 These almost eliminate reduce the credit risk of the issuer bank, thereby leading them to offer secured credit cards to almost all irrespective of credit score, job profile, occupation, income or location.

 Just like regular credit cards, credit cards against FD also offer reward points, discounts, gift cards, etc. on the credit card’s transactions.
 These cards also offer an interest-free period on credit card spends and levy finance charges on the non-repayment of the bill by their due dates.